Back to Scaling Node.js Applications guides

 Hello, Alice!

-Here, no separate compilation step is necessary.
-The caching mechanism ensures that your TypeScript code is only compiled once, which speeds up repeated executions.
 If you're curious about the details, including the cache structure, you can inspect this using the deno info command, which reveals where Deno stores the transformed JavaScript and related metadata.

-How dependency management works in Deno
+Dependency management in Deno

 Instead of using traditional package managers like npm or Yarn, Deno employs a URL-based import system.
-This method is similar to how web browsers handle module imports, offering several benefits: transparency, where developers can easily trace the source of each dependency; versioning, by pinning specific versions directly in the import URL; and decentralization, allowing modules to be hosted anywhere, not just on a central registry.
+This is similar to how web browsers handle module imports, offering several benefits:

 For example: